fieldtrip/website/example/entropy_analysis.md

 	dimord: 'chan_timescales_time'
 	sampen: [48×42×26 double]
 	r: [48×42×26 double]
 cfg: [1×1 struct]

-The `mse` struct has been designed to be structurally comparable to a `freq` structure as obtained from **[ft_freqanalysis](/reference/ft_freqanalysis)**, with the following exceptions: `timescales` replaces the `frequency` field, indicating the timescales axis. `sampen` replaces the `powspctrm` field, containing the resulting sample entropy values. `fsample` indicates the sampling rate of the data at each coarsegraining step. `r` contains the r values computed at each channel-by-timescales-by-time location.
+The `mmse` struct has been designed to be structurally comparable to a `freq` structure as obtained from **[ft_freqanalysis](/reference/ft_freqanalysis)**, with the following exceptions: `timescales` replaces the `frequency` field, indicating the timescales axis. `sampen` replaces the `powspctrm` field, containing the resulting sample entropy values. `fsample` indicates the sampling rate of the data at each coarsegraining step. `r` contains the r values computed at each channel-by-timescales-by-time location.

-If, after computing entropy, you would like to use the FieldTrip functions for plotting using e.g. **[ft_multiplotTFR](/reference/ft_multiplotTFR)** and running statistics using **[ft_freqstatistics](/reference/ft_freqstatistics)**, the easiest way is to place the mse output into a freq structure (see **[ft_datatype_freq](/reference/ft_datatype_freq)**) so you can just plug these data into these functions.
+If, after computing mMSE, you would like to use the FieldTrip functions for plotting using e.g. **[ft_multiplotTFR](/reference/ft_multiplotTFR)** and running statistics using **[ft_freqstatistics](/reference/ft_freqstatistics)**, the easiest way is to place the mMSE output into a freq structure (see **[ft_datatype_freq](/reference/ft_datatype_freq)**) so you can just plug the mMSE values into these functions.

 Please contact us if you have questions (kloosterman [at] mpib-berlin.mpg.de) or if you find bugs.
 You can also send us a Pull Request on the Github page.

 This work was contributed by Niels Kloosterman, Julian Kosciessa, Liliana Polyanska, and Douglas Garrett within the **[Lifespan Neural Dynamics Group]( https://github.com/LNDG)**.

-Please cite the following papers if you find the toolbox useful:
+Please cite the following papers if you find the mMSE toolbox useful:

 Kloosterman NA, Kosciessa J, Lindenberger U, Fahrenfort J, Garrett DD (2019) Boosting Brain Signal Variability Underlies Liberal Shifts in Decision Bias.
 Biorxiv:834614.

 Kosciessa JQ, Kloosterman NA, Garrett DD (2019) Standard multiscale entropy reflects spectral power at mismatched temporal scales: What’s signal irregularity got to do with it?
 Biorxiv:752808.

 Grandy TH, Garrett DD, Schmiedek F, Werkle-Bergner M (2016) On the estimation of brain signal entropy from sparse neuroimaging data.
-Sci Rep-uk 6:23073.
+Sci Rep 6:23073.

 ```